Sherwood Anderson: Nervous breakdown

-It was then, at what seemed the pinnacle of his business achievements, when the stresses of Anderson's professional life collided with his social responsibilities and his writing, that Anderson suffered the breakdown that has remained paramount in the "myth" or "legend" of his life.
+It was then, at what seemed the pinnacle of his business achievements, when the stresses of Anderson's professional life collided with his social responsibilities and his writing, that Anderson suffered the breakdown that has remained central to the "myth" or "legend" of his life.

 On Thursday, November 28, 1912, Anderson came to his office in a slightly nervous state.
 According to his secretary, he opened some mail, and in the course of dictating a business letter became distracted.
 After writing a note to his wife, he murmured something along the lines of, "I feel as though my feet were wet, and they keep getting wetter."
 He then left the office.
 Four days later, on Sunday, December 1, a disoriented Anderson entered a drug store on East 152nd Street in Cleveland and asked the pharmacist to help figure out his identity.
 Unable to make out what the incoherent Anderson was saying, the pharmacist discovered a phone book on his person and called the number of Edwin Baxter, a member of the Elyria Chamber of Commerce.
 Baxter came, recognized Anderson, and promptly had him checked into the Huron Road Hospital in downtown Cleveland, where Anderson's wife, whom he would hardly recognize, went to meet him.